 ‘Hmm, maybe,’ he replied, carelessly.

 The plot did develop into a house, and Ragini and Tanmay moved into it.
 But that was only after three years of living in rented apartments.
 But those three years could easily be forgotten.
 Ragini had what she had always dreamed about – a house of her own.
 Her own to furnish, her own to decorate, her own to turn into a home.
 Their budget had allowed them to build only two bedrooms in it yet.
 But more could be added to it if needed by turning the single storey house into a duplex.
 That’s what her plan was, at least.
 She had a daughter and was now expecting her second child.
-And she wanted each of her child to have an individual home.
+And she wanted each of her children to have an individual home.
 She did not plan to have any more kids, but even the thought of putting her two kids in one room was a breach of promise.
 ‘I would never have more kids than I have rooms in my home,’ she had promised to herself.
 She still held on to that promise.

 Meanwhile, she could content herself by adorning the two bedrooms and the living room that were already built.
 For the last one year, while the house was being built, all of her spare moments had been devoted towards gathering more ideas and learning more rules that were important for making a house beautiful.